Gabriel Brunet de Sairigné

 Gabriel Brunet de Sairigné (9 February 1913 – 1 March 1948) was a French Army officer of the French Foreign Legion.
-He was born in Paris, and was killed in the line of duty close to Lagnia Bien Hoa (Viêt Nam).
+He was born in Paris, and was killed in the line of duty close to Lagnia Bien Hoa (Vietnam).

 Education

 He went to the Lycée Pasteur and the Lycée Saint-Louis in Paris before joining the famous École Spéciale Militaire de Saint-Cyr in 1933.

 World War II

 During World War II, he participated with the Free French Forces in: